webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 There are 1129 pages in the dom namespace.
 * 119 in dom/events (which do not need to move)
+* 137 in a dom/<object>/<member> pattern already (and also do not need to move)
 * 49 in dom/objects
 * 77 in dom/apis
 * 101 in dom/traversal
 * 257 in dom/methods
 * 336 in dom/properties

+For the dom/objects pages, simply move dom/objects/* to dom/* - removing the "objects" interstitial.

 Apply the following process to the dom/methods, dom/properties

 * If the page's '''Applies to''' field is set
 ** If the '''Applies to''' location is valid (exists)
 *** If there is no existing page in the location specified by the '''Applies to''' field, move the page under the location specified in that field
-*** If there is an existing page in the location specified by the '''Applies to''' field
+*** If there is an existing page in the location specified by the '''Applies to''' field, move the page under '''<Applies-to_field>/duplicates'''
-****If there is an existing page in the location specified by '''<Applies-to_field>/duplicates''' move the page under '''<Applies-to_field>/duplicates/duplicates''' (for each duplicate, append a new '''duplicates''' namespace to the location specified by the '''Applies to''' field)
+*** If there is an existing page in the location specified by '''<Applies-to_field>/duplicates''' move the page under '''<Applies-to_field>/duplicates/duplicates'''
-**** Otherwise, move the page under '''<Applies-to_field>/duplicates'''
 * Otherwise, leave the page where it is

 ==Amending the content==